-Covid-19: A message from David Montgomery, our Director of Research, for grant holders
+Covid-19: A message from Simon Grieveson, our Head of Research Funding, for grant holders

+Despite the gradual return to normality, we are unfortunately still anticipating a long-term drop in our income as a result of measures to contain Covid-19.
+As a result, future research funding decisions are still currently on hold.
 We are, as ever, completely committed to funding research to help us stop prostate cancer limiting men’s lives, and are doing everything we can to ensure as little disruption to our research programme as possible as the national situation unfolds.
-We will update this page as and when our plans develop over the coming weeks.Read our FAQs for researchers
+Thank you for your patience and understanding, we’ll update this page as and when our plans develop over the coming weeks.Read our FAQs for researchers